project-owner/Peppy.doc/Playlists.md

 There is separate playlist for each genre and for each language.
 The playlists contain the direct links to free radio station streams.
-For example here is the path to English/USA playlist with radio stations for kids:
+Here is the example path to English/USA playlist with radio stations for kids:
 ```
 /home/pi/Peppy/stations/en_us/children/children.m3u
 ```